SLA 3D Print Farm

 • Knowledge Base - This Knowledge Base is where we hold all our learning resources.
 Understanding the capabilities and limitations of the technology will help you achieve your desired outcomes.
 Using the navigation on the left or the search bar, you can find a variety of guides on the printing process and techniques.

-• Consultations - Speak to one our technicians before you begin to find out how to best utilise 3D printing in your project!
+• Consultations - Book here Speak to one our technicians before you begin to find out how to best utilise 3D printing in your project!
 Additionally, if our Knowledge Base does not hold the answers you seek, come have a chat and we will guide you in the right direction.

 SLA Print Farm Workflow

-1. Review the and SLA guides.
+1. Review the Design for 3D Printing and Modelling for SLA guides.

 2. Prepare your files in Rhino (or a software of your choice).

-4. in the Fab Lab queue.
+4. Create a job in the Fab Lab queue.

 5. Upload your file to Sharepoint.